OpenPodcar/OpenPodcar/README.md

 		- Voltage between the DAC **GND** and **OUT** should give a value between **1.9V** and **2.4V**

 ### G. 3D Printing
+The following items need to be 3D printed, the files are located under `physicalVehicleNonRos/3D_parts`:
-- 3D print the LCD part
+- LCD display support part **LCD_support.stl**
+- Velodyne Lidar support part **VLP16_support.stl**

 ### H. Printed Circuit Board (PCB)

-Manufacture the PCB board by sending the gerber files to an online PCB manufacturer such as (https://www.pcbway.com).
+Manufacture the PCB board by sending the gerber zip files `physicalVehicleNonRos/PCB/gerber.zip` to an online PCB manufacturer such as (https://www.pcbway.com).
 They will then post the bare board to you, usually in a few days.
 At this stage there are no components on it, you will solder them on later in these instructions.
 NB: You may wish to order several copies of the PCB in case of manufacturing errors or if you break one or more of them.

 #### 1. Acceptance Testing